-Dexus also has a process for evaluating the performance of the Chief Executive Officer and its other senior executives which will be disclosed in its Remuneration Report.
-For a description of the performance evaluation process, please refer to the Remuneration Report which is contained in the 2022 Dexus Annual Report which is available at www.dexus.com/investor-centre.
+Dexus also has a process for evaluating the performance of the Chief Executive Officer and its other senior executives which is disclosed in its Remuneration Report.
+For a description of the performance evaluation process, please refer to the Remuneration Report which is contained in the 2023 Dexus Annual Report available at www.dexus.com/investor-centre.